 The time of saturation value from Equation 1 would be the expected time for a sample to reach failure due solely to water absorption.
-This work would correlate with concrete in continual contact with water and requires a modification to consider additional/alternative environmental exposure conditions.

 Figure 14 illustrates the relationship between the time to reach critical saturation and the durability factor obtained from ASTM C666.
 Figure 15 shows similar data however it also identifies values of air quality and SAM number.
 It can be noticed that there is a strong correlation between samples with a relatively low prediction in time to reach critical saturation and poor air volume and poor SAM numbers.
 Figure 16 Illustrates the time to reach critical saturation as a function of air content and SAM number.